José Roman (boxer): Foreman Fight

-In late August 1973, he travelled to Tokyo, Japan to challenge world Heavyweight champion George Foreman, losing by a knockout in the first round there on September 1.
-Roman's corner protested that he was hit by Foreman while Roman was down, although no action was taken on this complaint.
+In late August 1973, he travelled to Tokyo, Japan, to challenge world Heavyweight champion George Foreman, losing by a knockout in the first round on September 1.
+Roman's corner protested that Foreman hit him while Roman was down, although no action was taken on this complaint.
+Photos exist that seem to corroborate Roman's corner's version of events.
 Even though he lost, he made history by becoming the first Puerto Rican to challenge for the world's Heavyweight championship.
 The only fellow Puerto Ricans to challenge for the heavyweight championship are Ossie Ocasio, Fres Oquendo and John Ruiz, who later became the first Latino to hold a version of the heavyweight championship.

 Afterwards

-Roman took held a win over former WBA world Light Heavyweight champion Vicente Rondon just after the Foreman fight, his first win afterwards.
+Roman held a win over former WBA world Light Heavyweight champion Vicente Rondon just after the Foreman fight, his first win afterwards.
 In 1975 he lost to Mike Quarry and later in the year he began a series of losses.
 He lost seven times, notably losing to Jimmy Young.
 Roman was defeated by Boone Kirkman afterwards, in 1977, but never achieved a notable fight afterwards, having a mixed record.